electrikmilk/PHP-FS/README.md

 $files = new Files::getInstance("path/to/files");
 ```

-It's recommended you instantiate using `getInstance()` as it will return the existing instance if we've already created an instance with this path.
+It's recommended you instantiate using `getInstance()` as it will return the existing instance if you've already created an instance with this path.

-*You can set the path as a file, but it's generally recommended to set it as a directory as you have access to more methods and it's less confusing.*
+You can set the path as a file, but it's generally recommended to set it as a directory as you have access to more methods and it's less confusing.

 Specifying no path will default path to `__DIR__` (cwd of script that class is included on).

-## Instance will die() and not be instantiated if...
+### Instance will `die()` and not be instantiated if...
 - Path does not appear to exist
 - Path does not appear to be readable

-**The class will still instantiate if path is read-only.
-You will get a NOTICE if so, and methods that write will return false.**
+*The class will still instantiate if path is read-only.
+You will get a NOTICE if so, and methods that write will return false.*

-## All methods are set to return requested data, a boolean, or NULL:
+### All methods are set to return requested data, a boolean, or NULL:
 - data (string or array) = data you requested using file(), info(), or dir() for example
 - bool = true meaning something went right, false meaning something went wrong
-- NULL = something already exists or does not exist (eg. rename() will return NULL if a file with that name exists, copy() will return NULL if path to copy from doesn't exist)
+- NULL = something already exists or does not exist
-empty = usually means you ran a method on someting it wasn't meant for (eg. count() is for directories not files)
+- empty = usually means you ran a method on someting it wasn't meant for (eg. count() is for directories not files)

 <hr/>